AIDISSTA24/AID/README.md

 ### RQ3 Evaluation

-Run 18 categories of micro-benchmark in **RQ3** to evaluate the accuracy of call graph generation.
+Run 18 categories of programs in **micro-benchmark** to evaluate the accuracy of call graph generation.

 *Example:* test 4 programs in category *dataflows*.